 - Follow the same steps above and at the same last screen, scroll down to “Allow hardware acceleration” and disable it.
 That could also help reduce any stuttering that you may see.

-Guides – Clearing the cache, clearing data
+Guides – Clearing the cache, clearing data, reporting an issue

 A lot of issues with Kodi not working can be fixed by simply clearing the cache.
 Unfortunately, there isn’t an easy way to clear the cache or clear data if you are using Kodi on Windows or MacOS.
 However, a useful add-on called Indigo is available that you will need to first install.